-In this study the effect of ions on CIMS sulphuric acid concentration measurements in the presence of the organic vapour pinanediol (PD) and its oxidised products has been presented.
-We measured the sulphuric acid concentration during the CLOUD-04 campaign, in experiments studying nucleation from $H_2SO_4$ - $H_2O$ (binary) and $H_2SO_4$ - $H_2O$ -NH3, $H_2SO_4$ - $H_2O$ -DMA, $H_2SO_4$ - $H_2O$ -DMA-PD or $H_2SO_4$ - $H_2O$ -PD (ternary) systems of vapours within the CLOUD chamber, where all parameters of the experiment were well controlled.
-In presence of pinanediol organic vapour and its oxidised products and while ions are introduced in the chamber, there is an amount of $HSO_4^-$ produced within the chamber which is effectively detected leading to an overestimation of the $H_2SO_4$
+In this study the effect of ions on CIMS sulfuric acid concentration measurements in the presence of the organic vapour pinanediol (PD) and its oxidised products has been presented.
+We measured the sulfuric acid concentration during the CLOUD-04 campaign, in experiments studying nucleation from H2SO4-H2O (binary) and H2SO4-H2O-NH3, H2SO4-H2O-DMA, H2SO4-H2O-DMA-PD or H2SO4-H2O-PD (ternary) systems of vapours within the CLOUD chamber, where all parameters of the experiment were well controlled.
+In the presence of pinanediol organic vapour and its oxidised products, and while ions are introduced into the chamber, there is an amount of HSO4 produced within the chamber which is effectively detected, leading to an overestimation of the H2SO4 monomer concentration by the CIMS measurement.

-Effect of ions on the measurement of sulphuric acid in the CLOUD experiment at CERN monomer concentration by the CIMS measurement.
 We performed tests of the CIMS instrument in order to verify that we count more HSO4 ions in the presence of chamber ions.
-Moreover, data from the APi-TOF confirmed the enhanced detection efficiency of sulphuric acid ions, indicating a ligand that decreases the mobility of the bisulphate ion complex.
-As the HSO4 ions affect the CIMS H2SO4 measurement, we developed a parameterisation of the CIMS sulphuric acid measurements for the neutral case, when all ions are removed from the chamber within < 1 s and therefore no HSO4 is present in the chamber.
-Later on, the parameterisation was applied to the CIMS sulphuric acid measurements during GCR and pion beam-charged experimental runs.
+Moreover, data from the APi-TOF confirmed the enhanced detection efficiency of sulfuric acid ions, indicating a ligand that decreases the mobility of the bisulfate ion complex.
+As the $HSO_4^-$ ions affect the CIMS H2SO4 measurement, we developed a parameterisation of the CIMS sulfuric acid measurements for the neutral case, when all ions are removed from the chamber within < 1 s and therefore no $HSO_4^-$ is present in the chamber.
+Later on, the parameterisation was applied to the CIMS sulfuric acid measurements during GCR and charged pion beam experimental runs.
 In this way, we corrected the CIMS sulfuric acid measurements for the ion effect.
-We also were interested in the atmospheric implications of this observation, so for this reason we performed atmospheric sulphuric acid measurements with the CIMS mass spectrometer which showed that for ground based ambient measurements the ion effect was negligible.
-Nevertheless, for future chamber experiments an ion precipitator should be applied in general in front of the CIMS for regular operation.
-Furthermore, more dedicated studies should be carried out to investigate the ion effect of complex bisulphate ions on the sulphuric acid CIMS measurements in presence of oxidised organics, focusing on the transmission efficiency of the bisulphate ions to the mass spectrometer.
+We were also interested in the atmospheric implications of this observation, so for this reason we performed atmospheric sulfuric acid measurements with the CIMS mass spectrometer, which showed that the ion effect was negligible for ground-based ambient measurements.
+Nevertheless, for future chamber experiments, an ion precipitator should in general be applied in front of the CIMS for regular operation.
+Furthermore, more dedicated studies should be carried out to investigate the ion effect of complex bisulfate ions on the sulfuric acid CIMS measurements in the presence of oxidised organics, focusing on the transmission efficiency of the bisulfate ions to the mass spectrometer.